 According to an Ounce of Prevention, families enrolled in Early Head Start performed better on measures of cognition, social-emotional, and language functioning than their peers who were not enrolled.

 Our Early Head Start program recognizes that parents are every child’s first and forever teacher.
-Once a week,for 90 minutes, bi-lingual home visitors come into the home to facilitate positive relationships between parent and child by providing high quality early childhood educational activities, parenting education, health, mental wellness, nutrition and family support services.
-We also provide prenatal education and offer doula services to pregnant women.
-Once the child is born he/she is automatically enrolled in Early Head Start program and services continue.
+Once a week, for 90 minutes, bilingual home visitors come into the home to facilitate positive relationships between parent and child by providing high-quality early childhood educational activities, parenting education, health, mental wellness, nutrition, and family support services.

-Families are invited to attend bi-monthly socialization events where they have the opportunity to participate in school readiness activities and to positively interact with other parents and their children.
+Families are invited to attend bi-monthly socialization events where they have the opportunity to participate in school readiness activities and to interact with other parents and their children positively.